Written by Matthew Scott

 The marine environment is more complex and much harder to conduct research in than land based equivalents.
 Therefore, equipment like hydrophones and pressure sensors have been used to quantify whale behavior in the past.
 Recently the use of video on drones and in suction-cup tags has helped move this research forwards another step.

-David Cade showcased some work him and his research team have been conducting around the world recording video of whales as they feed on krill.
+David Cade showcased some work he and his research team have been conducting around the world recording video of whales as they feed on krill.

 Tags such as this have a 3D movement detector built in so video can be paired with real time movements (to determine what orientation and how deep whales are in the water).
 This allows researchers to uncover the complex movement patterns of whales in relation to their food, it allows them to look at how tiny fish react to a whale lunging into a bait ball, it allows researchers to look at which point during a feeding lunge whales open their mouths to take in their prey and it allows them to look at the complex behaviors of whales whilst feeding on bait balls.
 With information such as this researchers can begin to piece together the behavioral lives of different whale species.